 Where Should It Be?

 We suggest that you use a completely separate bank account that you never use or even think about aside from making your regular deposits into it.
-Many have found it helpful to even have this account with an entirely different banking institution than the one you use to pay bills or draw money from.
+Many have found it helpful to have this account with a different bank than the one you use to pay bills or withdraw money.
 This helps to separate it and minimize the temptation to use your emergency fund when it is not necessary.

 Here is another article that dives deeper into the topic of where you should stash your emergency fund.